ComparativeSystemsBiologyGroup/SeqDex/README.md

 * nucleotidic taxonomic affiliations
 * 3-mers frequencies
 * SVM and RF machine learning algorithm only at superkingdom taxonomic level
-* Clustering by searching for Alphaproteobacteria 16S gene with higher coverage
+* Clustering by searching for provided taxonomic class 16S gene with higher coverage

 ### Custom Run: